KoniHD/stock_sim_uni/Performance.md

 gprof ./profiling
 ```
 If you want to examine the output we recommend piping the profiling into a .txt: `gprof ./profiling > ../output/profiling.txt`. \
+The resulting .txt file can be found in the output directory afterwards.
 Additionally we also used the command `time ./profiling` to measure the execution time.

 ## Performance Improvements